idrees11/gnn-topology-ablation/README.md

-🧠 GNN Challenge: Graph Classification with Topological Features Overview
+🧠 GNN Challenge: Graph Classification with Topological Features

+🎯 Challenge Overview

-Welcome to the Graph Neural Networks (GNN) Challenge!
+Welcome to the Graph Neural Networks (GNN) Graph Classification Challenge!

-This competition focuses on graph-level classification using message-passing neural networks (MPNNs), with a strong emphasis on topological (structural) feature augmentation.
-Participants are expected to design models that effectively combine node features, graph structure, and structural descriptors to improve classification performance.
+This competition focuses on graph-level classification using message-passing neural networks (MPNNs) with a strong emphasis on topological (structural) feature augmentation.

+Participants are expected to design models that effectively combine:

+Node features

+Graph structure

+Structural / topological descriptors

+to improve classification performance.

 The challenge is small, fast, and non-trivial, and can be fully solved using concepts covered in DGL Lectures 1.1–4.6:
 👉 https://www.youtube.com/watch?v=gQRV_jUyaDw&list=PLug43ldmRSo14Y_vt7S6vanPGh-JpHR7T

+🏆 View Live Leaderboard

+(Link to your leaderboard page or GitHub file here)

-🎯 Problem Statement
+🧩 Problem Description

-Given a graph

-𝐺
-=
-(
-𝑉
-,
-𝐸
-)
-G=(V,E)

-predict its graph-level class label.
+The task is to predict a graph-level class label for each input graph.

-Each graph represents a molecular structure from the MUTAG dataset
+Each graph represents a molecular structure from the MUTAG dataset.

-Basic node features are provided
+You are given:

-The main challenge is to leverage graph topology effectively
+The graph topology

+Basic node features

+Your goal is to build a GNN that leverages graph topology effectively, especially through structural / topological feature augmentation.

-🧩 Problem Type
+🧠 Problem Type

 Graph Classification